vipin-pstuff/DSA-notes/Python-DSA-notes/notes/05-binary-search-algo/16-1-binary-search-algo.md

 - questions on binary search
     ![questions on binary search](../../notes-pics/16-1-lecture/love-babbar/lecture-16-1-0.png)
     - ques : search in a sorted array of unknown size `google question`
+    - in this questions sheet , last 2 questions are really important even these questions are in leetcode premium

 ## lecture - love babbar (paid course)